How does Rest Less make money

 9. Tonle Sap

-Just outside lively Siem Reap and near to Angkor Wat is Tonle Sap – the largest freshwater lake in Southeast Asia.
+Just outside lively Siem Reap and near to Angkor Wat is Tonle Sap, the largest freshwater lake in Southeast Asia.

 At 250km long and 100km wide, it looks more like a vast ocean than a lake, and it’s home to hundreds of floating villages whose inhabitants make their living off the lake’s bountiful resources.
-Here you can visit the absorbing local communities and get a feel for the traditional Khmer rural way of life.
+Here, you can visit absorbing local communities and get a feel for the traditional Khmer rural way of life.

-You can glide by bobbing houses, schools and markets, sample local fruits or fresh fish sold by local fishermen, and explore the eerie flooded forest of Kampong Phluk.
+You can glide by bobbing houses, schools, and markets; sample local fruits or fresh fish sold by local fishermen; and explore the eerie flooded forest of Kampong Phluk.

 To visit Tonle Sap, you’ll want to stay in the nearby city of Siem Reap – where you’ll also be on the doorstep of Angkor Wat.